 Recycling service is located at 419 S. Bridge Road (SR 269 South) which is also the site of the Police Station.
 Bins are available available 7 days a week from dawn until dusk and are marked with a list of acceptable items.

-New recycling containers, more frequent pick-ups are now available.
+Newer recycling containers and more frequent pick-ups are now available.
 Residents pulling in the drive will see containers on the immediate right.
 This service is available 7 days a week during daylight hours and is only for residential use, not for businesses.
 The only accepted items are glass bottles and jars, aluminum and steel cans, plastics stamped #1 and #2 and plastic containers stamped #3 through #7, flattened cardboard boxes and cartons (including juice and soy milk cartons), junk mail, office paper, phone books, magazines and newspapers including inserts.
-Bottles, jars, cans and cartons must be rinsed the lids need to be removed.
+Bottles, jars, cans and cartons must be rinsed and the lids need to be removed.
 All containers that hold liquid must be emptied.

 Brush Drop Off Site